jackrobertscott/authpack-client-190806/documents/api/Providers.md

 Options.

+- name `string`: the providers name.
-- workspaceId: `string`: id of a workspace.
+- code `string`: a unique code for provider.
-- userId: `string?`: id of a user.
-- email `string?`: when user id is not provided, email address is used.
-- scopeIds `string[]?`: permission scopes assigned to member.
+- client `string`: the oauth client id.
+- secret `string`: the oauth client secret.
+- redirect `string`: the oauth redirect url.
+- scopes `string`: the oauth scopes which are required.
 - data `object?`: developer assigned attributes.

 Returns.